Electric car sockets: everything you need to know for efficient recharging

 - CCS (Combined Charging System) socket

-Charging speed depends on the power of the charging station and the vehicle's charging capacity, and although it competes with the CHAdeMO standard for fast charging, the CCS plug is becoming the predominant standard in Europe.
+Charging speed depends on the power of the charging point and the vehicle's charging capacity, and although it competes with the CHAdeMO standard for fast charging, the CCS plug is becoming the predominant standard in Europe.

 - Tesla Supercharger socket